-My last reason centers around valuable records that I have discovered yet contains incorrect information.
+My last reason centers around valuable records that I have discovered yet contain incorrect information.
 These errors come from transcripts of original records and also from family trees submitted by members of genealogy sites.

 These two sources of information can help you immensely with your research, but you NEED to treat them with a grain of salt.

-Unfortunately transcription errors will creep in to the records.
+Unfortunately, transcription errors will creep into the records.
 Like brick walls they are inevitable.

 You will see a lot of this if you use census records to build your tree.

 The transcriber will not know nearly as much about your ancestors as you do.
-So, you will need to factor in misspellings of your ancestor’s name, birthplace and other details.
+So, you will need to factor in misspellings of your ancestor’s name, birthplace, and other details.

 You will have more of an idea of what is correct and what is simply a mistake.

 It can though slow down your research if you stumble upon an elusive ancestor.
-In that case you can try entering alternative spellings for your ancestor on the genealogy site of your choice.
+In that case, you can try entering alternative spellings for your ancestor on the genealogy site of your choice.

 Incorrect family trees!